alphagov/transformation-dashboard/_posts/2000-01-17-business-tax-account.markdown

 challenges: |
   - The timeline to put infrastructure in place is tight
   - Adapting current HMRC methods to [agile](/service-manual/agile) development
-  - The Service Standard Assessment highlighted some resource issues to be addressed
+  - The Service Standard assessment highlighted some resource issues to be addressed

 next-steps: |
   - Add user support features to the service